DHSTTOS/implementation/frontend/README.md

-# Frontend Prototype of DHSTTOS
+# Frontend of DHSTTOS

-Design files are on the `design` branch.

 ## How to Fire This Up

+0. `cd` into this sub directory
 1. Install dependencies with `npm i` (please don't use `yarn`)
 2. Run `npm start`
 3. Go to the URL printed in the console